-You don't need to keep our range in climates like this for them to work.
-Find out why here.
+You don't need to keep probiotics in climates like this for them to work.

 Doctors used to advise people on antibiotics to wait until after their antibiotic course to take probiotics, because the antibiotics are thought to kill off all bacteria, including the good.
-At OptiBac Probiotics we actually advise you to take probiotics alongside your antibiotics (just 30 minutes afterwards) and we are so passionate about this that we have a whole product devoted to the cause known as (surprise surprise), For those on antibiotics.
-This product has been especially researched in numerous clinical trials (over 15) to demonstrate its suitability during a course of antibiotics instead of just afterwards.
+But actually, you may be best taking probiotics alongside your antibiotics (just 30 minutes afterwards).
 If you wait until your course is finished, it may be too late!
-If you want some more information explaining the reasoning behind why we suggest that you taking antibiotics and probiotics at the same time, have a look here.
+If you want some more information explaining the reasoning behind why we suggest that you take antibiotics and probiotics at the same time, have a look here.

 5. One Size Fits All.